paulan94/GamePANPortfolio/_posts/2022-06-01-windwalker-portfolio.md

 ## The Game

-Windwalker is a 3d mobile (android) turn-based RPG built in Unity 2022 where players collect loot from combat and other encounters to cleanse the plague stirring in the fantastical world of Qubis.
+Windwalker is a (PC) turn-based RPG built in Unity v.2022 where players collect loot from combat and other encounters to cleanse the plague stirring in the fantastical world of Qubis.
 Enjoy a hand-crafted world, with thousands of unique items, creatures and acquire powerful pets to fight alongside you.

 *We are currently in development, and slated to release in 2023.*